kshetline/json-z/README.md

 - `options`: This can either be an `OptionSet` value (see [below](#jsonzsetoptionsoptions-additionaloptions)), or an object with the following properties:
   - `extendedPrimitives`: If `true` (the default is `false`) this enables direct stringification of `Infinity`, `-Infinity`, `NaN`, and `undefined`.
 Otherwise, these values become `null`.
   - `extendedTypes`: If `JSONZ.ExtendedTypeMode.AS_FUNCTIONS` or `JSONZ.ExtendedTypeMode.AS_OBJECTS` (the default is `JSONZ.ExtendedTypeMode.OFF`), this enables special representation of additional data types, such as `_Date("2019-07-28T08:49:58.202Z")`, which can be parsed directly as a JavaScript `Date` object, or `{"_$_": "Date", "_$_value": "2019-07-28T08:49:58.202Z"}`, which can be automatically rendered as a `Date` object by a built-in replacer.
+  - `maxIndent`: If a non-zero integer, this option limits levels of indentation, deeper than which object content will be rendered on a single line.
+  - `oneLiners`: An list of property names, the values for which should be rendered on a single line.
+This argument can be provided as an array, a `Set`, or a comma-delimited string of property names.
   - `primitiveBigDecimal`: 🧪 If `true` (the default is `false`) this enables direct stringification of arbitrary-precision big decimals using the '`m`' suffix.
-Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`m`' suffix can't be parsed as current valid JavaScript, but it is potentially a future valid standard notation.)_
+Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`m`' suffix cannot be parsed as valid JavaScript, making this notation a deviation from JavaScript parsing compatibility.)_
   - `primitiveBigInt`: If `true` (the default is `false`) this enables direct stringification of big integers using the '`n`' suffix.
 Otherwise, big integers are provided as quoted strings or extended types.
   - `primitiveDecimal`: 🧪 If `true` (the default is `false`) this enables direct stringification of fixed-precision big decimals using the '`d`' suffix.
-Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`d`' suffix can't be parsed as current valid JavaScript, but it is potentially a future valid standard notation.)_
+Otherwise, big decimals must be provided as quoted strings or extended types. _(Note: The '`d`' suffix cannot be parsed as valid JavaScript, making this notation a deviation from JavaScript parsing compatibility.)_
+  - `propertyFilter`: This option provides functionality identical to providing an array of property names for the `replacer`/`options` argument &mdash; only the object properties listed here will be rendered.
+Using this option allows additional options to be used simultaneously.
   - `quote`: A string representing the quote character to use when serializing strings (single quote `'` or double quote `"`), or one of the following values:
     - `JSONZ.Quote.DOUBLE`: Always quote with double quotes (this is the default).
     - `JSONZ.Quote.SINGLE`: Always quote with single quotes.